 A treasure trove of tabletop roleplaying games

-Since February 2013 we've run nearly 300 offers, each featuring a talented game designer or a fellowship of designers.
+Since February 2013 we've run hundreds of offers, each featuring a talented game designer or a fellowship of designers.

 The Gypsy Knights arrived from the Conduit wormhole with a broad survey of the Clement Sector, the science fiction setting from Gypsy Knights Games.
 The Clement Sector line uses Gypsy Knights' version of the Cepheus Engine, an Open Game License version derived from the Traveller System Reference Document, based in turn on the 2008 First Edition of Mongoose Publishing's Traveller.
 These sourcebooks and adventures adapt easily to Traveller or any proto-Traveller campaign.